Adversity is the diamond dust Heaven polishes its jewels with.' Thomas Carlyle

-Well, it's sometimes said in jest that Americans and Brits are one people divided by a common language.
-Or maybe it's the other way round!
+It is sometimes said in jest that America and Britain are one people divided by a common language.
 But penetrate a little deeper into the psyche of nationhood and it becomes clear that while tremendous friendship, goodwill, co-operation and esteem prevail, what separates is more than tweaks of the lexicon.
 It's a matter of history and geography, our respective positions on the atlas and how the interaction of both has forged diverse ways of thinking and being in striving towards fair and civilised cultures.
 The Atlantic is easier to bridge than at any time in the past, but it is still a thousand leagues of water.

-Today, we're celebrating the 60th anniversary of Her Majesty's Coronation on June 2nd, 1953.
-What the 2012 Diamond Jubilee showed beyond a shadow of doubt was how loved and revered she is, how thankful we are for the blessings of our heritage, how, when all the carping about privilege and the flirting with extreme fringes of democracy are done, we recognise what has given us a frame of reference through decades of instability.
+Two years ago, we celebrated the 60th anniversary of Her Majesty's Coronation on June 2nd, 1953.
+What the 2012 Diamond Jubilee (marking the Accession) showed beyond a shadow of doubt was how loved and revered she is, how thankful we are for the blessings of our heritage, how, when all the carping about privilege and the flirting with extreme fringes of democracy are done, we recognise what has given us a frame of reference through troubled decades.
 We know who we are.
 Thankfulness is better than pride.
 Pride has to do with Empire and all its conceits.
 We are struggling with many of the sins of Empire at present.
 It has all come home to roost.

 Our Monarch is a mirror.
 She reflects back the better part of our human nature.
 Queen Elizabeth II is no Gloriana.
 She has understood what humility means and nicely judged her stance through some harsh challenges, very aware of dark forces behind the scenes.
 As a Constitutional Monarch, she has toed a strong and delicate line.
 When the Divine Right of Kings was questioned in the seventeenth century, it led to the execution of Charles I. It was an idealistic notion, open to abuse on the part of monarchs and subjects alike, and widely misinterpreted.
 To make the concept viable in moral as well as legal terms, humility is called for on both sides.
 The buck stops with the Sovereign.
 The exalted are here to serve in God's stead, a tall order with myriad random forces at large, one that demands respect for the position itself and constant prayer for the wisest outcome when human frailty takes over.